XuluLin/emsc4033-2022-project/README.md

 ## Functionality
 There are 4 modules (.py file) and a notebook (.ipynb file) for frequency-time normalisation, 1 testing module and 1 testing notebook.

-- `dependencies.py`: contains all the required pre-installed Python packages.
+- import all the required pre-installed Python packages: `dependencies.py`.

 - download and pre-processing: `download_raw_data.py` and `processing.py`.